SapienAIX/SapienAI/README.md

-Here's the README.md content enclosed in a code block for easy copying:

-markdown
 # SapienAI - Nexus of Mankind

 **SapienAI** - Bridging AI with the study of human sapiens across biology, science, technology, and more.